-‘Inside the Flower’ is an experiential medicinal garden by Australian artist Janet Laurence at the International Garden Exposition (IGA) Berlin.
+‘Inside the Flower’ was an experiential medicinal garden by Australian artist Janet Laurence at the International Garden Exposition (IGA) Berlin.

 LAVA materialised her laboratory-like space of discovery, an exhibition of medicinal plants, showcasing the diversity and ambivalence of botany.

-A transparent mesh membrane made of natural cotton is wrapped around the outside of the pavilion structure.
-The stainless steel cupola has twelve ribs to support a central ring, with two industrial perspex skylights forming a lens.
-This inflated translucent water bubble connects with tubes and hanging vials of plant fluids.
-Five rings of curvy shelves house cellular clusters to display the plants.
+A transparent mesh membrane made of natural cotton was wrapped around the outside of the pavilion structure.
+The stainless steel cupola had twelve ribs to support a central ring, with two industrial perspex skylights forming a lens.
+This inflated translucent water bubble connected with tubes and hanging vials of plant fluids.
+Five rings of curvy shelves housed cellular clusters to display the plants.

-Both botanical display and performative space it allows visitors explore the plant world from the inside.
+Both botanical display and performative space it allowed visitors to explore the plant world from the inside.